 During calamities when phone connections and the Internet falter, there's always one form of dependable long-distance communication: ham radio.
-Ham operators can be lifesavers in times of crisis, and South Texas enthusiasts try to stay prepared for the next hurricane, flood or tornado.
+Amateur (Ham) radio operators can be lifesavers in times of crisis, and South Texas enthusiasts try to stay prepared for the next hurricane, flood or tornado.

-On outings known as “field days,” such as one planned for this weekend at Raymond Russell Park, operators check their mobile radio equipment, including transmitters and antennas, and put their emergency networking capabilities to the test.
+On outings known as “field days,” such as one planned for the weekend of 25 and 26 June with setup on Friday (24 June) afternoonis weekend at Shavano Park, operators check their mobile radio equipment, including transmitters and antennas, and put their emergency networking capabilities to the test.

-Hams across the nation are holding field days this weekend as part of Amateur Radio Week, an event that drew 30,000 participants last year.Read more
+Hams across the nation will be holding field days that week as part of Amateur Radio Week, an event that drew 30,000 participants last year.Read more

 San Antonio Radio Club and Bexar County ARES

 The San Anotnio Radio Club has close ties to Bexar County ARES.
-For more information on Emergency Communications please visit their web site:
+JC Smith is our EmComm Committee Chair.
+For more information on Emergency Communications please contact JC or visit the ARES web site:

 We encourage all of our members to join this group.
 Bexar County ARES has a Yahoo group to support sharing and planing of information.